The Brauer-Manin obstruction on algebraic stacks: Introduction

-As the development of moduli theory, some geometric objects, other than schemes were used to enlarge the category of schemes.
+In the development of moduli theory, some geometric objects, other than schemes were used to enlarge the category of schemes.
 Artin \cite{Ar70}, Deligne and Mumford \cite{DM69} defined algebraic stacks, and used them to explain some moduli problems.
 The arithmetic of these objects are of their own interest.
+Let $K$ be a number field and $\cO_K$ be the ring of integers.
 Given an algebraic stack $\cX$ over $\cO_K$, we say $\cX$ violates the \textit{local-global principle for integral points} if $\cX(\cO_{v})\neq\emptyset$ for all $v\in\Omega_K$, whereas $\cX(\cO_K)=\emptyset$.
-Counterexamples to local-global principle for integral points are given in \cite{DG95}, \cite{bp20stackc}, \cite{WL22}.
-Bhargava and Poonen \cite{bp20stackc} proved that for any stacky curve over $\cO_K$ of genus less than $1/2$, it satisfies local-global principle for integral points.
+Counterexamples to local-global principle for integral points are given in \cite{DG95}, \cite{bp22stackc}, \cite{wl23stackc}.
+Bhargava and Poonen \cite{bp22stackc} proved that for any stacky curve over $\cO_K$ of genus less than $1/2$, it satisfies local-global principle for integral points.
 Furthermore, Christensen \cite{christensen20top} extended the {\adelic} topology to the set $\cXAk$, and proved that for any stacky curve over $\cO_K$ of genus less than $1/2$, it satisfies strong approximation.
 More recently, Santens \cite{santens2022bm-stack} showed that the {\BM} obstruction to strong approximation is the only one for every stacky curve over a global field with finite abelian fundamental group.
+Loughran and Santens \cite{ls25malle} established a new framework for Brauer groups of stacks, and defined a new notion of the unramified Brauer group for algebraic stacks.